(c) 2024 PillSync.com

 • dark urine

-Tell your healthcare provider right away if you have any of these symptoms of liver problems while taking TURALIO:
+Tell your healthcare provider right away if you have any of these symptoms of liver problems during treatment with TURALIO:

 • lack or loss of appetite